Microbreweries and the Craft Beer Culture in Quebec

 Stout & Porter

-Quebec City's dark beers are odes to winter: roasted, velvety, sometimes aged in whiskey barrels.
-They warm the soul after a stroll through Old Quebec under the snow.
+Quebec's dark beers are odes to winter: roasted, velvety, sometimes aged in whisky barrels.
+They warm the soul after a walk in Old Quebec under the snow.

 SeasonIdeal Winter